microsoft/PowerToys/doc/devdocs/settingsv2/project-overview.md

 # Overview
 `Settingsv2` is WPF .net core desktop application.
-It takes advantage of latest UWP UI components by using `WindowsXamlHost` control from the Windows Community Toolkit to host controls from WinUI3 library.
+It uses the `WindowsXamlHost` control from the Windows Community Toolkit to host UWP controls from `WinUI3` library.
 More details about WinUI can be found [here](https://microsoft.github.io/microsoft-ui-xaml/about.html#what-is-it).

 ## Settings V2 Project structure
 The Settings project is a XAML island based project which